solus-project/budgie-desktop/README.md

 budgie-desktop
 ==========

-The Budgie Desktop is the flagship desktop of the Solus Operating System.
+The Budgie Desktop is the flagship desktop of Solus.

 License
 -------